Introduction to Table Making | Mike Korsak

 This is a hybrid class where you will use power tools for joinery and preliminary milling and shaping, and hand tools to accurately and precisely do the final shaping and surface preparation of all table parts.

-There is a lot to learn in this compact project and some of the key learning points include:
+There are lots of opportunities to learn new skills in this compact project and some of the key learning points include:

 - Milling angled mortise and tenon joinery (nothing too complicated, but enough complication to add a challenge).